 Salmonella is a bacteria commonly found in animals, including poultry.
 It can cause illness to humans such as gastroenteritis (commonly known as ‘gastro’) when contaminated food is consumed.

 Until September 2018, Salmonella Enteritidis (SE) had not been detected in NSW poultry.
 SE is a type of Salmonella that is present in most international egg industries.
 Salmonellosis is one of the most common and widely distributed foodborne diseases.

 SE is high-risk for causing foodborne illness in humans - which can be particularly severe for people who are elderly (over the age of 70), young children, and those with a weakened immune system.

 Every effort is being made by government and industry to limit the spread of SE while assessing management options.
-Steps taken to minimise consumer exposure to SE include movement restrictions, farm depopulation, decontamination and improvements to biosecurity, consumer level and trade level recalls, product withdrawals, consumer advisories, media and surveillance.
+Steps taken to minimise consumer exposure to SE include movement restrictions, decontamination and improvements to biosecurity, consumer level and trade level recalls, product withdrawals, consumer advisories, media and surveillance.

 NSW has strong systems in place at all points along the food supply chain, from paddock to plate, to help reduce the risk of Salmonella Enteritidis (SE).